 MSN-001 Delta Gundam

-The MSN-001 Delta Gundam was a prototype transformable assault mobile suit developed by Anaheim Electronics for the AEUG.
-The “MSN” in the model code stands for mobile suit designed by Doctor Nagano, the lead engineer for the team that designed it.
-This is unrelated to the MSN series developed by Zeon.
-The “001” in the model code indicates that it was the first mobile weapon designed by Dr Nagano.
+The MSN-001 Delta Gundam was a prototype transformable mobile suit developed by Anaheim Electronics for the Anti-Earth Union Group (AEUG).
+The “MSN” in the model code stood for mobile suit designed by Doctor Nagano, who led the engineering team.
+This designation was unrelated to the MSN series developed by Zeon.
+The “001” indicated it was Dr Nagano’s first mobile weapon design.

 History

-The Delta Gundam was later improved with data from the Zeta Gundam to create the MSN-001A1 Delta Plus.
+The Delta Gundam design was later revisited and improved using data from the Zeta Gundam, leading to the creation of the MSN-001A1 Delta Plus.

 Design

-Anaheim Electronics developed the MSN-001 Delta Gundam using data and design features from the RMS-099 (MSA-099) Rick Dias and MSA-003 Nemo.
-It was a transformable mobile suit.
-The frame of the Delta Gundam proved unsuitable for the strains of transformation.
-Instead of scrapping the design, Anaheim engineers converted it into a non-transformable mobile suit in the form of the MSN-00100 Hyaku-Shiki.
+Anaheim Electronics developed the Delta Gundam incorporating design elements from the RMS-099 Rick Dias and MSA-003 Nemo.
+While designed as a transformable mobile suit capable of converting into a waverider mode, its frame proved inadequate for handling the stresses of transformation.
+Instead of abandoning the design, Anaheim’s engineers repurposed it as the non-transformable MSN-00100 Hyaku Shiki.

 Armaments

-The MSN-001 Delta Gundam’s standard weapons were beam sabres for melee combat and beam rifles for ranged attack.
+The Delta Gundam’s standard weapons were vulcan guns and hybrid beam sabers for close combat, with a beam rifle for ranged attacks.

 Beam rifle